CSCI-5619-Fall-2021/Lecture-13/README.md

-# Lecture 13: Grasping and Pointing
+# Lecture 13: Grabbing and Pointing

 Detailed explanation of this code can be found in the lecture video (will be uploaded after class).

 ## Topics

-TBD
+1. Writing a custom grabber script
+2. Configuring rigid body physics when grabbing
+3. Passing objects between hands

 ## Acknowledgments